 Stay: Kelly and I stayed at Apple Tree Lane Bed & Breakfast in Waupaca.
 We even ran into another ladies group that visits the area every year for their girlfriends’ getaway!

-For more trip ideas, read 6 Ideas for a Girls’ Getaway in Wisconsin and tune into Girlfriend Getaways on Discover Wisconsin March 12-13.
+For more trip ideas, read 6 Ideas for a Girls’ Getaway in Wisconsin and watch our Girlfriend Getaways episode on Discover Wisconsin:

 Mariah Haberman hosts the nation’s longest-running tourism TV show, Discover Wisconsin.
 She hails from Evansville, where she was brought up in a family of seven in a small farmhouse outside of town.
 Some of her favorite memories include Lake Michigan fishing trips with her Dad, showing sheep at the Rock County Fair and buzzing around the farm on an ATV with her little brother.
 Watch Discover Wisconsin Saturdays at 10 a.m. on FSN Wisconsin’s outdoor block.
 (Twitter: @DiscoverWI)